mercurius-js/cache/README.md

 - **onDedupe**

 called when a request is deduped.
-When multiple requests arrive at the same time, dedupe system call the resolver only once and serve all the request with the result of the first request - and after the result is cached.
+When multiple requests arrive at the same time, the dedupe system calls the resolver only once and serve all the request with the result of the first request - and after the result is cached.
 Example

 ```js